How a young mother went from helping families in her community to building a brand helping families across the country

 With such a huge market, Shannon and another like-minded mother, Daven Tackett, decided to put on a consignment sale in Shannon’s living room in Tulsa.
 They invited other local mothers to buy and sell the clothes their children seldom wore.

-“We called the event Just Between Friends,” Shannon says.
-“Because we really thought that this was going to be a little event between friends.
+“We called the sale Just Between Friends,” Shannon says.
+“Because we really thought that this was going to be a little sale between friends.
 We just wanted to make a little extra money for our families.”

-The very first Just Between Friends sales event in Shannon’s living room grossed $2,000.
+The very first Just Between Friends sale in Shannon’s living room grossed $2,000.
 The incredible success of this small sale inspired Shannon and Daven to think bigger.
-If they found a larger venue, Just Between Friends could host two events a year and serve the entire Tulsa metropolitan community.
+If they found a larger venue, Just Between Friends could host two sales a year and serve the entire Tulsa metropolitan community.

-“We had no idea it was going to become the community event that it is,” Shannon said.
-“The Tulsa sale now grosses almost $1 million annually!”
+“We had no idea it was going to become the community sale that it is,” Shannon said.
+“The Tulsa sale now grosses almost $800,000 annually!”

 Just Between Friends breaks into the mainstream

-Now the company hosts hundreds of events per year around the country and has franchises in 30 states, as well as one franchise in Canada.
-Last year, the company system-wide sales totaled $29.1 million, which is a tremendous leap from that $2,000 event in Shannon’s living room.
+Now the company hosts hundreds of sales per year around the country and has franchises in 30 states.
+Last year, the company’s system-wide sales totaled $31.5 million, which is a tremendous leap from that $2,000 sale in Shannon’s living room.

 Just Between Friends is a concept that benefits everyone, which drives the brand’s popularity across the country and earns publicity from national and local media.